gaehlerm/SoftwareEngineering/README.md

 # 23. Programming Paradigms

-"OO at the edges of your system always has side effects.
-Because otherwise it wouldn't do anything." - David Farley [https://youtu.be/Ly9dtWwqqwY?t=776]
+"Object-Oriented programming at the edges of your system always has side effects.
+Because otherwise, it wouldn't do anything." - David Farley [https://youtu.be/Ly9dtWwqqwY?t=776]

 There are several different programming paradigms.
-For several decades Object Oriented (OO) programming was the way to go.
+For several decades, Object-Oriented (OO) programming was the preferred approach.
 But it turned out that OO programming has its own problems as well.
-As I already mentioned several times, it is our goal to write code that is easy to understand.
+As I have already mentioned several times, our goal is to write code that is easy to understand.
 It is not our goal to write OO code at all costs.
-Procedural or Functional programming are equally valid programming paradigms.
-Nowadays there are also multi paradigm programming languages like Python, or even the good old C++, where you can mix these 3 different programming paradigms.
+Procedural and Functional programming are equally valid programming paradigms.
+Nowadays, there are also multi-paradigm programming languages like Python and the good old C++, where you can combine these three different programming paradigms.

-Here is a very short list, of what the different programming paradigms offer:
+Here is a very short list of what the different programming paradigms offer:

-- OO programming: classes, mutable, non-constant variabels
+- OO programming: classes, mutable, non-constant variables

-- Procedural programming: structs, mutable, non-constant variables
+- Procedural programming: data classes, mutable, non-constant variables

-- Functional programming: only constant variables
+- Functional programming: data classes, only constant, non-mutable variables

-Functional programming is basically a subset of procedural programming, which in turn is basically a subset of OO programming.
-But this doesn't mean that functional or procedural programming are necessarily worse than OO programming.
+Functional programming is essentially a subset of procedural programming, which in turn is essentially a subset of OO programming.
+But this doesn't mean that functional or procedural programming is necessarily inferior to OO programming.
 Limiting the number of possibilities can make the code easier to understand.
-For example the fact that functional programming has no mutable variable excludes a lot of possibilities that you have to consider while reading code procedural or OO code.
+For example, the fact that functional programming does not have mutable variables excludes many possibilities that you need to consider when reading procedural or OO code.

-## Object Oriented programming
+## Object-Oriented Programming

-Object Oriented (OO) programming started in the 70ies.
-It peaked with the still very wide spread languages C++ and Java.
-Somehow the whole software developer community became absolutely ecstatic about it.
+Object-Oriented (OO) programming started in the 1970s.
+It peaked with the still very widely used languages C++ and Java.
+Somehow, the entire software developer community became absolutely ecstatic about it.
 OO programming is great.
 It is the natural representation of things.
 It makes everything so easy.
 It will save the world!!!

 It still amazes me how some half-baked promises can create such dynamics in a group of highly intelligent people.
-Come up with some buzz words and the crowd does the rest.
+Come up with some buzzwords, and the crowd will do the rest.
 Already in times before social media.
-The only explanation I have is that the software engineers were all sitting in their basement and missed everything else out there.
+The only explanation I have is that the software engineers were all secluded in their basement and missed everything else out there.
 They had to create their own hype instead.

-Well, let’s be serious.
+Well, let's be serious.
 As always, the truth lies somewhere in the middle.
 Yes, OO programming makes things easier.
 But it did not save the world.
-And a lot of things that were developed along with OO programming are outright garbage.
-Without the hype around OO programming, these things would never have been able to get widespread usage.
-People stopped thinking critically and just started using all kind of OO features that turned out to lead to terrible code.
+And many of the concepts that were developed alongside OO programming are simply not useful.
+Without the hype surrounding OO programming, these concepts would never have gained widespread usage.
+People stopped thinking critically and just started using all kinds of OO features that turned out to lead to terrible code.

-Don’t use any other OO feature than plain classes and abstract base classes or interfaces.
+Don't use any OO feature other than plain classes and abstract base classes or interfaces.
 Don't forget to make everything private that should be.
-And always keep the SRP in mind.
+Always keep the SRP in mind.
 Classes should be small!!!

 ## Procedural programming

 [https://en.wikipedia.org/wiki/Procedural_programming]

-While OO programming is mostly based on classes, class instances and methods, procedural programming depends mostly on functions and logical operations.
-Though you can still define your own data types, for example structs in C. In procedural programming, functions are more important than data types.
-Though, contrary to functional programming, you are allowed to have mutable variables and output arguments.
-This simplifies writing code at times but the code created this way is harder to understand due to the additional complexity.
+While OO programming is mostly based on classes, class instances, and methods, procedural programming depends mostly on functions and logical operations.
+Though you can still define your own data types, such as structs in C, in procedural programming, functions are more important than data types.
+Contrary to functional programming, in this programming paradigm, you are allowed to have modifiable variables and output arguments.
+This simplifies writing code at times, but the code created this way is harder to understand due to the additional complexity.

-Having only structs in C, compared to classes in C++ apparently has some drawbacks.
-Apparently taking all classes and converting them into structs would be perfectly viable, but making everything public that was hidden before is not a good coding practice.
-Instead you have to adapt to a different coding style.
-You have to find a way around classes with private members.
+Having only structs in C, compared to classes in C++, apparently has some drawbacks.
+One option is writing structs the way classes are written.
+Just that everything is public.
+But this is not a good coding practice.
+Instead, you have to adapt to a different coding style.
+You have to find a way around using classes with private members.
 As we have seen in the chapter on classes, there are three fundamental types of classes:
-- structs
+- Structs
-- delegating classes
+- Delegating classes
-- worker classes
+- Worker classes
 Structs also exist in C. Delegating classes can be replaced with structs.
-The only thing that requires some more thinking is how to replace worker classes.
+The only thing that requires further consideration is how to replace worker classes.
 They use private variables to store intermediate results.
 These intermediate results have to be passed on as function arguments instead.

 It takes some adaptation to get used to procedural programming, but it certainly has its advantages and is worth the effort.

+And yes, it is obviously possible to write decent code in C. Otherwise the Linux Kernel would have been migrated to an OO programming language a long time ago.

-## Functional programming
+## Functional Programming

-The main difference of functional programming to procedural programming is the fact that there are no mutable variables.
-Datastructures can't be changed once initialized.
-This is a very strong restriction to the programmer and makes programming more difficult.
-On the other hand, it has also its advantages.
-You don't have to pay attention on things like mutable variables.
-Functions don't have side effects.
+The main difference between functional programming and procedural programming is the absence of non-constant variables.
+Data structures cannot be changed once initialized.
+This restriction imposes significant limitations on the programmer, making programming more challenging.
+On the other hand, it also has its advantages.
+You don't have to pay attention to things like mutable function arguments.
+Functions do not have side effects.
 Functions ~can't~ have side effects.
-The only thing that they change is the return value.
-Furthermore the return value of the functions only depend on its arguments.
+The only thing that changes is the return value.
+Furthermore, the return value of the functions depends only on its arguments.
 These are called pure functions.

 Having only pure functions has several advantages.
-First of all it is generally recommended to use only pure functions where ever possible.
+First of all, it is generally recommended to use only pure functions wherever possible.
 Also in OO programming.
-Pure functions are much easier to deal with than functions depending on some kind of state.
+Pure functions are much easier to deal with than functions that depend on some kind of state.
 They are also much easier to test.
-You will never have the issue that you don't know how to test a pure function.
-Call the function with some different arguments and check that the return value is correct.
+You will never have the issue of not knowing how to test a pure function.
+Call the function with various arguments and verify that the return value is accurate.
 It won't get any easier than that.

-Due to the pure functions, functional code is generally easier to understand than, say, procedural code.
-This is because functional programming depends only on states that are always apparent and easy to understand.
+Due to the nature of pure functions, functional code is generally easier to understand than, say, procedural code.
+This is because functional programming relies solely on states that are always explicit and easy to comprehend.

-One of the drawbacks is that functional programming doesn't allow the usage of for loops as they generally require a mutable counter.
-Instead you have to use recursion which can be a little tedious at times.
-Furthermore it requires you to use a programming language supporting tail call optimization.
-This is a technique that allows the compiler to optimize the recursion into a loop.
+One drawback of functional programming is that it does not support the use of for loops since they require a mutable counter.
+Instead, you have to use recursion, which can be a little tedious at times.
+Furthermore, it requires you to use a programming language that supports tail call optimization.
+This technique allows the compiler to optimize recursion into a loop.
 Without tail call optimization, recursion can be very slow and may even lead to a stack overflow.

-In many programming languages you can mimic functional programming to some degree by using only pure functions.
-And I highly recommend doing so as you'll be left with only pure functions that makes testing them very easy.
-Using only functional programming, however, is in my opinion not worth it.
-It is too restrictive and makes programming unnecessarily difficult.
+In many programming languages, you can emulate functional programming to some extent by utilizing only pure functions.
+And I highly recommend doing so because you will be left with only pure functions, making testing them very easy.
+Using only functional programming, however, is, in my opinion, not worth it.
+It is overly restrictive and makes programming needlessly challenging.

 ## Conclusions

-All different programming paradigms have its advantages and drawbacks.
+All different programming paradigms have their advantages and drawbacks.
 Statements like "You have to use OO programming because it mimics the real world" are certainly outdated.
-It is best to be acquainted with all different paradigms in order to be flexible and adapt your style to the current needs.
-The times where you were supposed to write only procedural or OO code are over.
-If you are flexible and you know the advantages and drawbacks of different programming paradigms, you can write better code.
+It is best to be acquainted with various paradigms to enhance flexibility and adapt your style to current needs.
+The times when you were only supposed to write procedural or OO code are over.
+If you are flexible and understand the advantages and drawbacks of different programming paradigms, you can write better code.

-I would generally recommend staying on the lowest programming level (functional programming) as long as possible.
-Only switch to higher levels (procedural or even OO programming) if it would otherwise become too complicated to understand otherwise.
+I would generally recommend staying at the lowest programming level (functional programming) for as long as possible.
+Only switch to higher levels (procedural or even OO programming) if the task would otherwise become too complicated to understand.

 ## Copilot

 Here is an example where Copilot went haywire.
-I wanted it to create code like `a = [i for i in range(10)]`, but somehow this didn't work out.
-The output is certainly wrong.
+I wanted to create code like `a = [i for i in range(10)]`, but somehow this didn't work out.
+The output is certainly incorrect.

 ```py
 a = []